sympy/sympy/doc/src/tutorial/gotchas.rst

 an alternative to representing equalities symbolically, ``Eq``.
 To test if two things are equal, it is best to recall the basic fact that if `a = b`, then `a - b = 0`.
 Thus, the best way to check if `a = b` is to take `a - b` and simplify it, and see if it goes to 0.
+We will learn :ref:`later
+<tutorial-simplify>` that the function to do this is called ``simplify``.
+This
-This method is not infallible---in fact, it can be `theoretically proven
+method is not infallible---in fact, it can be `theoretically proven
 <http://en.wikipedia.org/wiki/Richardson%27s_theorem>`_ that it is impossible
 to determine if two symbolic expressions are identically equal in general---but for most common expressions, it works quite well.